TIGERB/easy-php/README.md

            ----> View
 ```

-In addition, unit test, nosql support, api documents and some auxiliary script, etc.The Easy PHP framework directory as follows:
+In addition, unit test, nosql support, api documents and some auxiliary scripts, etc.The Easy PHP framework directory as follows:

 #  Project Directory Structure